eertrj/Network-Topology-Study/Web_Visualization_Summary.md

 ## 🎉 **Ready for Use**

 The interactive web visualization is now complete and ready for immediate use.
-Simply open `index.html` in any modern web browser to start exploring GlucoXe's message propagation algorithms with full interactive control.
+Simply open `index.html` in any modern web browser to start exploring network message propagation algorithms with full interactive control.

 **The web version provides an intuitive, engaging way to understand and analyze network propagation behavior, making complex algorithms accessible through an elegant, user-friendly interface.**